 Bodybuilding As A Spiritual Path

 Sometimes truth contains apparent contradictions.
 Contradictions that come as a result of the intellect struggling to comprehend that which is beyond intellectual comprehension.
 Such truths speak to what lies well beyond the façade of ego and instead communicates directly with what we often term as the spirit within us.
-This spiritual side of ourselves is timeless and ever present, unaffected by the viscitudes of life and simply is.
+This spiritual side of ourselves is timeless and ever present, unaffected by the vicissitudes of life and simply is.
 It is a side that so many choose to ignore but one that so many struggle to comprehend.
 Time has taught us that the physical can be a gateway towards the spiritual.
 By training the body we refine the spirit.
 By taking our physical self to an extreme place where intellect ceases to have meaning and our mental and physical selves unite in the completion of intense activity those able to endure will inevitably find themselves in a quiet place where another side can be glimpsed.

 A silent side.
 A part of us that is powerful beyond all imagination, and a side of ourselves where all things are possible, and all hardships can be endured and overcome.
 Bodybuilding, on the surface, seems to relate almost exclusively with the physical.
-The body is developed through years of toil, struggle and self sacrifice into a work of umistakable art.
+The body is developed through years of toil, struggle and self-sacrifice into a work of unmistakable art.
 Sadly, today it remains largely a superficial pursuit where the emphasis is so much on the end that the means falls by the wayside.
-Drugs take away the almost Sishyean task of brutally hard training and rewards the user with instant gratification.
-The struggle then becomes a destructive one as one must risk more and suffer more to reach the higher levels as progress is determined not by the steadfastness of years but with the abilty to procure and survive overwhelming amounts of drugs.
-Even in the natural bodybuilding circle for most the culmination of the body as a true work of art is reserved for only specific times of the year, and in a competitive arena.
+Drugs take away the almost Sisyphean task of brutally hard training and rewards the user with instant gratification.
+The struggle then becomes a destructive one as one must risk more and suffer more to reach the higher levels as progress is determined not by the steadfastness of years but with the ability to procure and survive overwhelming amounts of drugs.
+Even in the natural bodybuilding and physique competition circle for most the culmination of the body as a true work of art is reserved for only specific times of the year, and in a competitive arena.
 While there may be no drugs involved the onus is on winning a competition and often health is compromised in other ways to help make this possible.
 After the period of competition for many caring for the body tends to wane falls until another season draws near.

 The ‘Ura’ and the ‘Omote’ The Inner and Outer Aspects